History of Perfect Perennials

-Having visited many garden centres and plant nurseries in the past i felt there was a gap in the market for a real nursery specialising in perennial plants.
+Having visited many garden centres and plant nurseries in the past, I felt there was a gap in the market for a real nursery specialising in perennial plants.

 I also felt there was a lack of information for the customer.
 Even if there was a label in the pot, did it belong in that pot?
 What were those two small leaves going to turn in to?
 How tall was it going to grow?
 What soil and aspect does the plant need?
 Thats why i came up with the idea of the picture info cards.

-So the aim of Perfect Perennials is to offer good quality, affordable, well rooted, hardy grown perennial plants for the customer to buy and take home.
+So the aim of Perfect Perennials is to offer top quality, affordable, well rooted, hardy grown perennial plants for the customer to buy and take home.
 Safe in the knowledge that not only will their plant perform well this year, but for many more years to come.

 2004 was spent developing the site (a piece of land loaned to me by my father) Sowing thousands of seeds, erecting the polytunnel and fence.
 Laying hundreds of paving slabs, barrowing tonnes of pea shingle.
-Growing the hedges from cuttings off a neighbours hedge and planting the native hedge plus trees for shade.
+Growing the hedges from cuttings from a neighbours hedge, and planting the native hedge plus trees for shade.
 Battling with Mid Suffolk District Council and paying a fortune for the dropped kerb.
 All good fun and totally worth it!

 Even my sister got involved in the set-up by designing the logo.